nick9982/foodify/README.md

    To get started, check out our docs/ folder and review our documentation.<br>
    Already familiar with the project?
 Clone this repo and check it out!</p>

+# Package information
+  As a web application, this project is divided between two fundamental packages, the client and server packages (roughly corresponding to frontend and backend respectively). client/ contains html scripts, cascading style sheets, and javascript files used client-side, whereas server/ contains nodejs files for controlling and processing data backend.

+# Extra readme info
 ## Sprint: 1  Author: Praise Chinedu-Eneh

 ### Purpose: